PyconUK/2020.pyconuk.org/src/inclusion.md

   <h3>Dietary requirements</h3>

   <p>
-    Vegan, vegetarian, lactose- and gluten-free options will be available on our lunch time menus.
+    Vegan, vegetarian, lactose-free and gluten-free options will be available on our lunch time menus.
     Please <a href="/contact/">contact us</a> if you have any other dietary requirements.
   </p>